- What are UTM tags?

 - Dynamic UTM tags for use in Google AdWords

-- How to use UTM-tags correctly – useful tips
+- How to use UTM tags correctly – useful tips

 - How to set up UTM tags in Google Ads?

-- Top 5 mistakes of internet marketers
+- Top 5 mistakes made by internet marketers

 What are UTM tags?

-What are UTM tags for?
+What are UTM tags used for?

-What types of UTM tags are there?
+What are the different types of UTM tags?

-UTM tags are divided into two main types – mandatory and optional.
+UTM tags are divided into two main types: mandatory and optional.

 Mandatory

-Mandatory tags include:
+Mandatory labels include:

 Optional (optional tags)